-SECTION 2.(b) Effective April 1, 2016, G.S.
+SECTION 2.(c) Effective January 1, 2015, G.S.
 58-87-10(f), as amended by Section 20.2(e) of S.L.
 2013-360, reads as rewritten:

 - "(f) Funding Study.
-The Department of Insurance shall annually conduct a periodic an actuarial study to that shall do all of the following: - calculate Calculate the amount required to meet the needs of the Fund.
+The Department of Insurance shall annually conduct a periodic an actuarial study to that shall do all of the following: - (1) calculate the amount required to meet the needs of the Fund.
 Fund, projecting at least five years into the future.
 The study shall be based on a revenue amount that is the greater of the amount paid by members of the Fund as determined under subsection (e) of this section for the fiscal year to which the study applies or the amount paid by members of the Fund as determined under subsection (e) of this section for fiscal year 2012-2013. - (2) Report on the nature of the claims paid by the Fund and any claims-related trends that impact the financial status of the Fund. - (3) Calculate how much revenue from the State and from member premiums would be required to meet the needs of the Fund for each of the following scenarios: - a.
 The Fund receives twenty percent (20%) of the net proceeds from the tax collected under G.S.
 105-228.5(d)(3). - b.
-Member premiums do not change from the prior year. - Member premiums fully fund the Fund without any State support. - (4) Be published no later than February 1 of each year.
+Member premiums do not change from the prior year. - c.
+Member premiums fully fund the Fund without any State support. - (4) Be published no later than February 1 of each year.
 Upon publishing the study, the Department shall notify the following of its publication: - a.
 The Office of State Budget and Management. - b.
 The House Appropriations Committee. - c.
 The Senate Appropriations/Base Budget Committee. - d.
 The Fiscal Research Division.

-Additionally, beginning in 2016 and every five years thereafter, the study shall include (i) a comparison of Fund premium levels to the premium levels of employees of municipal fire and rescue departments and (ii) a calculation of the amount of revenue generated by experience-rating premium surcharges and, if necessary, recommend changes to experience-rating premium surcharges given claim trends.
-The Department may contract with a third party to conduct the study required under this section, and the cost of the study may be paid from the Fund.
-However, if the Department contracts with the same actuary that the Volunteer Safety Workers' Compensation Board contracts with to perform the study under this section, then the Department shall not pay the actuary for data collection and analysis that the actuary has already performed as part of its loss reserve analysis for the Board.
+Additionally, beginning in 2015 and every five years thereafter, the study shall include (i) a comparison of Fund premium levels to the premium levels of employees of municipal fire and rescue departments and (ii) a calculation of the amount of revenue generated by experience-rating premium surcharges and, if necessary, recommend changes to experience-rating premium surcharges given claim trends.
+The Department may contract with a third party to create the study required under this section, and the cost of the study may be paid from the Fund.